Quotes From The Book Outsiders

 1. "Stay gold, Ponyboy."

 This quote, delivered by Johnny Cade, arguably the most emotionally vulnerable character, is perhaps the most famous and poignant line from the entire novel.
-It originates from Robert Frost's poem "Mending Wall," but within the context of "The Outsiders," it takes on a profoundly different meaning.
+Day to day, it originates from Robert Frost's poem "Mending Wall," but within the context of "The Outsiders," it takes on a profoundly different meaning.
 "Stay gold" is an exhortation to retain innocence, purity, and the inherent goodness of youth, even in the face of overwhelming hardship and violence.
 It's a plea to resist the corrosive effects of societal pressures and the brutal realities of gang warfare.
 The tragic irony is that Johnny, himself, is soon to lose his innocence and his life, underscoring the fragility of this ideal.

 2. "Things are rough all over."